mabel-dev/korolev/README.md

 ## Context

-Disparate data systems.

-Thought-power and work-force from the various systems aligned to achieve common goals will result in better outcomes than either by themselves.

-Flaws with the approaches of each existing system provides an opportunity to build a better system.
+The current landscape consists of disparate data systems.
+Aligning the efforts and expertise from these various systems to achieve common goals can lead to significantly better outcomes.
+The limitations and flaws in existing systems present an opportunity to build a superior, unified platform.

 It should be made clear early that this may exist as parallel systems utilizing common tools and approaches with local embelishments to provide either technical separation or offer unique service offerings within an ecosystem, and this design does not force a single 'platform', rather a single stack with unification points.

 ## Design Goals

-The design of a data platform.
+Designing an optimal data platform with the following goals:

-- **Encourage Sharing**: Data is valuable when it can be analyzed and shared.
+- **Encourage Sharing**: Maximize data value through easy analysis and sharing.
-- **Engineer Satisfaction**: Motivated engineers deliver better customer outcomes.
-Optimize for their experience.
+- **Engineer Satisfaction**: Enhance engineer motivation to improve customer outcomes.
-- **Simplicity and Speed**: Build simple systems to deliver value quickly.
+- **Simplicity and Speed**: Develop simple systems for rapid value delivery.
-- **Cost Efficiency**: Keep core systems low-cost, adding expenses only where they add value, so design for modularity.
+- **Cost Efficiency**: Maintain low-cost core systems, adding expenses only where they provide value, emphasizing modular design.

 ## Scope and Purpose